 For support with the management of minor conditions, please contact your local pharmacist or visit the NHS UK website.

 What can I be seen for?

 A GP Extended Access appointment is exactly like an appointment at your own GP practice.
-The service can see babies and children and has nurse appointments for treatments such as wound care and ear irrigation.
+The service can see babies and children and has nurse appointments for treatments such as wound care, cervical screening, childhood immunisations and blood tests.